drostron/slamdata-docs/source/developers-guide.rst

 would be populated based on some logic in your application.

-In small examples where we are only using two reports it's easy enough to paste this code directly into files; however when the number of reports that are being embedded grows, it will quickly start to make sense when to programmatically generate this code.
+In small examples where we are only using two reports it's easy enough to paste this code directly into files.
+However, when the number of reports that are being embedded grows, it will quickly start to make sense when to programmatically generate this code.